André Courrèges: 1972-79

 In 1968 Courrèges sold a share of his company to L'Oréal in order to finance his expansion, which, by 1972, included 125 boutiques around the world.
-That year, Courrèges was commissioned to design staff uniforms for the Munich Olympics that year.
+That year, Courrèges was commissioned to design staff uniforms for the Munich Olympics.
 He began offering menswear in 1973.
 He also developed fragrances such as Empreinte, Courrèges Homme, Eau de Courrèges, Courrèges Blue, Sweet Courrèges, and Generation Courrèges.
-In clothing, he remained devoted to the Space Age styles he had established during the 1960s, not changing his characteristic design features even as fashion changed during the 1970s.
-At the end of 1970s, Courrèges signed licensing agreements for lines of several garments, from shoes to towels.